qub3s/nlp_2025_NiceLovablePeople/README.md

 ## Results Part 2
 ### Stanford Sentiment Treebank (SST) - Sentiment Analysis
-The vanilla implementation of the sentiment prediction with minBERT gave us a baseline of ~52% dev set accuracy.
+The vanilla implementation of the sentiment prediction with minBERT gave us a baseline of 0.521 dev accuracy in Part-01.

-To improve the model a myriad of research questions were posited and then worked on.
+To improve the model, a myriad of research questions were posited and then worked on.
 Some attempted improvements yielded increases in the dev accuracy, some did not affect the accuracy although they were sensible, and some worsened the dev accuracy.
-All of these are summarized below:
+In this section, all of the major improvement attempts are explained in order and at the end you will find a summary table which will show you dev accuracy after each change was implemented.

 **1. Is attention masking in the self-attention layer for a sentiment classification task hurting performance?**

-**Explanation:** In our Part-01 submission we had to complete bert.py according to documentation so we had implemented the attention masking so that model only has left-context.
+**Explanation:** In our Part-01 submission we had to complete bert.py according to documentation so we had implemented the attention masking so subsequently the model only has left-context.
 For a sentiment classification task, bi-directional context will always be available and will always be more powerful.

 **Experiment:** I commented out the attention masking in `bert.py`.
-The results did not improve significantly and in my understanding, its because the model needs to be pretrained with bidirectional context properly for this alteration to impact results.
+The results did not improve significantly and in my understanding, its because the model needs to be pretrained with bidirectional context properly for this alteration to impact results significantly.

 **2. Can we solve the clear overfitting problem in the baseline model?**

-**Explanation:** In baseline model’s training the training accuracy increases consistently and reaches 90%+ whereas dev accuracy plateaued around 51% and even starts going down in later epochs.
+**Explanation:** In baseline model’s training the training accuracy increases consistently and reaches 90%+ whereas dev accuracy plateaued around 52% and even starts going down in later epochs.
 This shows directly that the baseline model is suffering from overfitting on the training data.
 The solution can be some hyperparameter tuning.

 **Experiment:**
 - L2 regularization: in the baseline implementation we did not have any regularization so the weights could grow indefinitely.
 After looking at documentation for AdamW, I found that the weight_decay parameter can enable L2 regularization.
 I tried 0.01 and 0.025 and settled on the latter.

 - Learning Rate: a default learning rate of 1e-5 almost always lead to quick convergence of training accuracy to 90%+ values.
 I experimented with lower values and found that 1e-6 is the ideal value as the dev accuracy increases gradually and while keeping the train accuracy under control so the model will generalize much better.
-I had to increase the epochs from 10 to 20 which made training all latter models more expensive but it was worth it because the models will now generalize much better.
+I had to increase the epochs from 10 to 25 which made training models more expensive but it is worth it because the models will now generalize much better.

-- Result: The results showed clearly that the train accuracy was now more in tandem with the dev accuracy but there was no discernible improvement in the baseline dev accruacy.
+Result: The results showed clearly that the train accuracy was now more in tandem with the dev accuracy but there was no discernible improvement in the baseline dev accruacy.
+(Note: Although solving overfitting is a positive change, I reverted to original (lr=1e-5 / epochs=10) settings for the remainder of my experiments for quicker trainings and validations.
+Eventually, for the best model I get I will run the training to with the smaller learning rate.)

 **3. Can document-level sentiment scores aid minBERT in sentiment classification?**

 **Explanation:** Our work is inspired by the feature fusion approach of Hoover et al. (2020), but we implement a simplified, document-level variant.
-Instead of performing complex phrase-level composition, we calculate aggregate SentiWordNet scores for the entire input sentence and concatenate them directly with the [CLS] token embedding before classification.
+Instead of performing complex phrase-level composition, we calculate aggregate SentiWordNet scores for the entire input sentence and concatenate them directly with the h_cls embedding before classification.
 This provides the model with a strong prior sentiment signal without additional computational overhead.

 The baseline model uses the final 768-d CLS token’s hidden state to predict sentiment of a movie review.
-The idea was whether we can enrich this input to the classification head by using a lexical resource like WordNet wherein alongside the 768 dimensions of CLS token which encode “sentence sentiment through self-attention mechanism”, we also get some sentiment scores to the classification head?
+The idea was whether we can enrich this input to the classification head by using a lexical resource like WordNet wherein alongside the 768 features of the CLS token which encode “sentence sentiment through self-attention mechanism”, we also get some sentiment scores to the classification head.

 I used SentiWordNet (SWN) which assigns sentiment scores to WordNet synsets.
-Each synset gets three scores:
+Each synset has three SWN scores:
 - Positive score (0.0 to 1.0)
 - Negative score (0.0 to 1.0)
 - Objective score (0.0 to 1.0) The objective score tells us how neutral or factual a word is.
 A higher score means the word carries less emotional sentiment.

 The 3 scores always sum to 1.0 for each synset.

 These scores enrich the input space by telling the model the overall positivity or negativity of a sentence through a statistical approach.
 Keep in mind these scores completely ignore context and are word level features aggregated down to document-level.

-Note: I used averaging for aggregation over summing because the latter would have given much more weight to longer sentences.
+(Note: I used averaging for aggregation over summing because the latter would have given much more weight to longer sentences.)

 Citation: SentiBERT: A Transferable Transformer-Based Architecture for Compositional Sentiment Semantics: https://aclanthology.org/2020.acl-main.341.pdf